 Imfinzi is a type of drug called a programmed death-ligand 1 (PD-L1) inhibitor.
 PD-L1 is a type of protein in your body.
 It prevents T-cells in the body from recognizing and attacking cancer cells.
 (T-cells are white blood cells that fight disease.)

 This process allows the cancer to grow.
 PD-L1 inhibitors, such as Imfinzi, block the action of PD-L1.
 When PD-L1 can’t act, your body is able to attack the cancer cells.

 If you’d like to learn more about how Imfinzi works, talk with your doctor or pharmacist.

 How long does Imfinzi stay in your system and work?

-Imfinzi stays in your system for about 3 months after you receive an infusion of the drug.
-(An infusion is treatment you receive through a needle or tube.)
+Imfinzi stays in your system for about 3 months after you receive the drug.

 For more information about how long Imfinzi works, ask your doctor or pharmacist.

 Is Imfinzi used for head and neck cancer?

 No, it’s not.
 Imfinzi was studied in the past as a treatment for head and neck cancer.
 But studies showed it wasn’t any more effective than other available treatments.